Share

 Think about the best stories you know.
 They probably have memorable characters you can still characterize and even relate to.

-On this note, what matters the most is not just having characters, but giving them a personality — one that is identical or similar to that of your target market.
-Remember the buyer persona profiles we build above?
+On this note, what matters the most is not just having characters but giving them a personality that is identical or similar to your target market.
+Remember the buyer persona profiles we built above?
 That’s exactly where you should pull this information from.

 Introduce a challenge